tmescic/string-search/README.md

 Various string searching algorithms implemented in javascript.
 All take two arguments:
  - needle - the pattern we are searching for
- - haystack - the text being serched
+ - haystack - the text being searched

 Algorithms: